Reform the Armed Forces Movement

 The Reform the Armed Forces Movement, also referred to by the acronym RAM, was a cabal of officers of the Armed Forces of the Philippines (AFP) known for several attempts to seize power in the Philippines during the 1980s and 1990s.
-In 1986, some of these officers launched a failed coup d'etat against Ferdinand Marcos, prompting a large number of civilians to attempt to prevent Marcos from wiping the RAM rebels out.
+In 1986, some of these officers launched a failed coup d'état against Ferdinand Marcos, prompting a large number of civilians to attempt to prevent Marcos from wiping the RAM rebels out.
 This eventually snowballed into the 1986 People Power revolution which ended the dictatorship of Ferdinand Marcos and forced him into exile.
 RAM later attempted six coups d'état against the administration of Corazon Aquino.

 Formation

 From being an apolitical and professional organization, the AFP during the Marcos administration became highly politicized, and promotions were given not through merit but through affiliation or patronage.
 This led to the formation of various cabals in the Armed Forces, including the Diablo Squad which would later be named the Guardian Brotherhood, Inc., and the Reform the Armed Forces Movement.

 The Reform the Armed Forces Movement was founded on July 23, 1982 by a group of junior military officers who were disgruntled by the patronage politics and corruption in the Armed Forces of the Philippines.
 Its stated goal was to "reform the service, foster nationalism and patriotism, and fight against corruption and criminal activities."
 As well as tackle the "problem of favoritism, incompetence, and corruption in senior leadership."

 Three members of the Philippine Military Academy Matatag Class of 1971, Gregorio Honasan, Victor Batac, and Eduardo Kapunan, were the key founders of the group, and most of its members came from the Class of 1971.
-But there were also members from other classes who were part of the founders of RAM which include Former Navy Capt.
-Proceso Maligalig from Class of 1969 and Ret.
-Brigadier General Danilo Lim from Class of 1978.
-Maligalig continued to become the Spokesperson and eventually, the President Emeritus of the organization.
 The first officers to join RAM were mostly members of the PMA classes 1971 through 1984 - soldiers who had spent their careers during the Martial Law era and the "Bagong Lipunan" era which followed it, all under the command of Ferdinand Marcos as Commander in Chief.